jsonnet-libs/docsonnet/README.md

 For documentation and distribution purposes however, it seems reasonable to introduce a concept of **loose packages**, defined as a single importable file, holding all of your **public API**.

-As an example, a hypothetical `url` library could define it's package like above example does.
+As an example, a hypothetical `url` library could define its package like above example does.

 Packages are defined by including assigning a `d.pkg` call to a key literally named `#` (hash).
 All fields, including nested packages, of the same object having the `#` key belong to that package.